Dispatch-AI-com/backend/ai/app/intent_classification/definitions/other.md

 - ❌ Special circumstances
 - ❌ Unclear intents

-**FAQ** is for:
+**OPPORTUNITY** is for:
+- ✅ Job interviews or employment offers
-- ✅ Simple factual questions
+- ✅ Research or academic positions
-- ✅ Standard information
+- ✅ Internships or fellowships
-- ✅ No personalization needed
+- ✅ Networking events
-- ✅ Clear standard answers
+- ✅ Legitimate chances for students

 ### OTHER vs SCAM